As of August 2020, we’ll have been visiting Koh Samui for seventeen years (see our top 10 trip highlights from our first visit to Koh Samui).

 Yes, they’ve arrived too.

 A casual street scene on Koh Samui has far fewer stray dogs today than it did in 2003.
-On occasions we’ve looked around and wondered “where did they all go?!”
-This is the fantastic work of the Dog and Cat Rescue Samui, which opened in 1999.
-Operating a highly successful six-a-day spay and neuter programme, they’ve neutered 13,000 dogs and counting.
+On occasions, we’ve looked around and wondered “where did they all go?!”
+This is the fantastic work of the Dog and Cat Rescue Samui (DCRS), which opened in 1999, and recent help from Soi Dog Foundation.
 The majority of Samui’s stray dogs look much healthier today as well.
 We remember seeing some very sorry looking puppy dogs, many affected with mange, but they’re today a much healthier looking bunch.
 Again, all kudos to Dog and Cat Rescue Samui, who offer vaccination and treatment to dogs all over the island.

 While there are surely many other changes besides, these are just a few superficial things that stand out from our small collection of photos.
 Some of our photos of our first trip are scanned from a film camera.
 Remember those relics?

-What will Koh Samui look like in 2029?
+What will Koh Samui look like in another seventeen years?